-- ⇒ School hours are 8:10 a.m. to 2:40 p.m.
-The entrance bell rings at 8:10 when students are expected to go directly to their classrooms. - → Attendance is taken in the classrooms at 8:20 a.m. daily.
-Students that are tardy must report to the office before going to class. - → Students need written permission of a parent or guardian to be dismissed prior to 2:40 p.m.
+- School hours are 8:10 a.m. to 2:40 p.m.
+The entrance bell rings at 8:10 when students are expected to go directly to their classrooms.
+Teachers are expected to be on duty in classrooms at 8:10 a.m. to supervise their students. - ➡ Attendance is taken in the classrooms at 8:20 a.m. daily.
+Students that are tardy must report to the office before going to class. - Students need written permission of a parent or guardian to be dismissed prior to 2:40 p.m.
 Please send a note to the office.
 Children must be picked up at the office.